nliulab/AutoScore-Ordinal/README.md

 Generating Scoring Models for Ordinal Outcomes
 ================

-## AutoScore-Ordinal has been merged with the [AutoScore package](https://github.com/nliulab/AutoScore/).
-Please go to [AutoScore bookdown page](https://nliulab.github.io/AutoScore/) for a full tutorial.
+> ### AutoScore-Ordinal has been merged with the [AutoScore package](https://github.com/nliulab/AutoScore/).
+Please visit [AutoScore bookdown page](https://nliulab.github.io/AutoScore/) for a full tutorial.

 # AutoScore-Ordinal Description